Reinforz/twitter-oauth2-blog/README.md

     type     UserType @default(local)
   }
   ```
-Now migrate the database using the `yarn migrate-db` command and then we can run the server using `yarn server:dev`.
+Now migrate the database using the `yarn migrate-db` command, and then we can run the server using `yarn server:dev`.

 We should now be able to ping our server at http://localhost:3001/ping

 <img src='images/2.png'>

 ## Twitter Oauth2 Implementation
-Ok so now we are ready to implement authentication via Twitter Oauth 2.0 into our app.
-We are going to follow [this](https://developer.twitter.com/en/docs/authentication/oauth-2-0/authorization-code) approach to do so.
+We are ready to implement authentication via Twitter OAuth 2.0 into our app.
+We will follow [this](https://developer.twitter.com/en/docs/authentication/oauth-2-0/authorization-code) approach to do so.
-Firstly, we have to make an app on twitter.
+Firstly, we have to make an app on Twitter.
 ### Setup twitter user authentication settings
 Head over to [twitter's developer portal](https://developer.twitter.com/en/portal/dashboard) and make a project and a development app in the project with any name.
 Twitter will show you the things needed.
-It may take a few hours to get approval from twitter to make these apps.
-Eitherway, after we are done head over to the settings page of the app to set some necessary fields.
+It may take a few hours to get approval from Twitter to make these apps.
+Once it is done, head over to the settings page of the app to set some necessary fields.
 Set up or edit the user authentication as needed by your app.

 <img src='images/3.png'>

 As I only need to read profile information for this minimal web app, these are the settings I used:

 <img src='images/4.png'>

 <img src='images/5.png'>

-Save the twitter Client ID and client secret securely.
+Save the Twitter Client ID and client secret securely.
 > **Note**: http://www.localhost:3000 works but not http://localhost:3000.
-> So, i added `www.` in both websites.
+> So, I added `www.` in both websites.

 ### Client
 #### Frontend authentication button
-Now we add the button in the client which will lead to our backend for authentication.
+Now we add the button in the client, which will lead to our backend for authentication.
-Firstly, we need to get a valid twitter Oauth URL getter function and a button to go to the the url.
+To do so, we need to use a valid Twitter OAuth URL getter function and a button to go to the URL.
 ```ts
 import twitterIcon from "../public/twitter.svg";
 import Image from "next/image";